Jesnik/odin-recipes/README.md

-This is the first project of the Odin HTML course
+This is the first project of the Odin Project online learning course

+In this project I will aply all the knowledge acquired about Git and basic HTML code writing.

-It may be imperfect so beware!
+It may not be perfect but will surely improve over time!